Admissions Counselor II

 - Education: Bachelor’s degree in applicable field or equivalent combination of education and experience.

-- Ability to: Live and reside locally to the Dallas Fort Worth area.
-Multitask and work cooperatively with others.
-Present information clearly and concisely.
-Communicate information individually, in small groups or in formal large group settings.
-Travel to high school and community college day and night programs and other visits throughout Texas is required.
-Work beyond normal office hours and/or work on weekends.
-Travel between Dallas Fort Worth area and the campus of A&M-Commerce for work related assignments.
+- Ability to: Ability to multitask and work cooperatively with others.
+Ability to present information clearly and concisely.
+Ability to communicate information individually, in small groups or in formal large group settings Ability to travel to high school and community college day and night programs and other visits throughout Texas is required.
+Ability to work early mornings, late evenings, and/or work on weekends.

 - Licensing/Professional Certifications: Valid driver’s license.